Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Experimental Results

 In the following, we will answer question 4) from the introduction regarding the impact of the network width on the diversity of FV of samples from a multimodal posterior distribution.
-Therefore, we first qualitatively investigate the FVs given in Fig. \ref{fig:tsne_clusters}.
-We can observe that a too narrow network (\emph{WRes}0.2) gives notably low quality FVs, which implies that the network does not have sufficient capacity to learn good feature representations.
-As a result, the network only learns simple concepts, i.e., patterns like stripes and grids, instead of the high-level \emph{Castle} concepts, e.g. \emph{castle tower}.
-The large inter-mode variability reflects the fact that each mode learns different color schemes and different patterns, while the small intra-mode variability results in identical concepts within each mode.
+To this end, we first qualitatively investigate the FVs given in Figure~\ref{fig:tsne_clusters}.
+We can observe that a too narrow network (WRes$0.2$) gives notably low-quality FVs, which implies that the network does not have sufficient capacity to learn good feature representations.
+The large inter-mode variance reflects the fact that each mode learns different color schemes and different patterns, while the small intra-mode variance results in identical concepts within each mode.
 For larger network widths, we observe a clear difference in their FVs.
-Modes of WRes1 still learn different color schemes, and at the same time also learn high-level \emph{Castle} concepts, e.g. \emph{castle towers} with different colors.
-In each mode, we can observe intra-mode variability as the difference in the \emph{shape} of the castle towers.
-Modes of WRes10 leans very similar features of more abstract castle concepts, i.e., the shape information is reduced, and it is harder to distinguish the FV of the different modes.
-The difference between WRes1 and WRes10 implies that, for a moderate network width, each mode plays different roles and searches for different shapes of the class objects, while, for a large network width, modes get mixed and each mode abstracts the concepts well, such that a single model alone can perform well in terms of test accuracy and test calibration, e.g. ECE.
-We test this implication by checking how strongly the application of ensembling impacts the performance of the average SWAG models, compared to the performance of their ensemble, e.g. MultiSWAG.
-In the right panel of Fig. \ref{fig:inter_intra} we plot the MultiSWAG test accuracy, subtracted by the average SWAG model accuracy, and the MultiSWAG test ECE, subtracted by the average SWAG model test ECE, for each of the WRes models, respectively.
-As we can see in the graph, ensembling improved the test accuracy, and test ECE for every model width, e.g. only positive values in test accuracy curve and only negative values in the test ECE curve.
-Moreover, for all models, except for WRes0.2, the positive impact of ensembling on the test accuracy and test ECE seems to decrease as the model width increases.
-This underlines our assumption that for a reasonable network width, e.g. WRes1, each ensemble members learns different specialized concepts that are used for prediction and thus the test accuracy and test ECE improve more when ensembling, than for WRes10, where the modes overlap, and each mode learns a variety of reasonable concepts that are important for prediction, instead of specializing in just some.
-The fact that the test accuracy increase for the WRes0.2 based MultiSWAG is not as high as for the WRes1 based one suggests that an overspecialization of modes (WRes0.2), e.g. each instance within a mode looks exactly the same while instances from different modes look completely different, results in a worse consensus and thus lower performance improvement when ensembling is applied, compared to modes that contain more variability between their instances, while still being diverse between modes (WRes1).
+While the modes of WRes$1$ still learn different color schemes, and at the same time also learn high-level \emph{Castle} concepts, e.g. \emph{castle towers}, the modes of WRes$10$ learn very similar features, and it is harder to distinguish between the FVs of different modes.
+The difference between WRes$1$ and WRes$10$ implies that, for a moderate network width, each mode plays different roles while for a large network width, modes get mixed and each mode abstracts the concepts well, such that a single model alone can perform classification well.